Egyptian Goddess Hathor – Origin Story, Depictions & Importance

 Depictions and Symbols of Hathor

 This sky goddess was depicted in a number of different forms.
-She has been depicted with a human body with two cow horns and a sun disk on her headdress.
+She has been depicted with a human body with two cow horns and a sun disk as her headdress.

-About 40 miles away from Luxor, one can find the Dendera Temple, an important worship site for Hathor.
-Located in Upper Egypt, this temple of Hathor was built around 2-3 BCE.
-It had thick columns that rose to about 15 meters high.
+About forty miles away from Luxor, one can find the Dendera Temple, an important worship site for Hathor.
+The Temple of Hathor stands out as the main building within the complex.
+Located in Upper Egypt, this temple of Hathor sits on the ruins of a structure which was built around the 22nd century BCE.
+It has thick columns that rose to about 15 meters high.
 At the top of those columns was the face of Hathor.
 Sadly, many of those faces and art works in the temple were defaced by the early Christians in Egypt.
+Regardless, for a building that is more than 4,000 years old, it is very remarkable that some of the artwork remain well kept.

 Roles and Importance